Charles X of France: Domestic policies

 Medal engraved by Alexis-Joseph Depaulis with, on the reverse, Charles X's oath on the Constitutional Charter, 17 September 1824.

 Like Napoleon and then Louis XVIII before him, Charles X resided mainly at the Tuileries Palace and, in summer, at the Château de Saint-Cloud, two buildings that no longer exist today.
 Occasionally he stayed at the Château de Compiègne and the Château de Fontainebleau, while the Palace of Versailles, where he was born, remained uninhabited.
 The reign of Charles X began with some liberal measures such as the abolition of press censorship, but the king renewed the term of Joseph de Villèlle, president of the council since 1822, and gave the reins of government to the ultraroyalists.

+Charles X and his ministers in the late 1820s sought to maintain and strengthen the Bourbon monarchy by pursuing a reactionary, conservative agenda and attempting to solidify France's position within the framework of European conservative powers.
+As part of this strategy, they considered joining alliances with other monarchies that shared their ideological stance.
+Specifically, Charles X attempted to achieve political stability and reinforce his authority by aligning France with Russia, a major conservative power in Europe committed to upholding autocracy and suppressing revolutionary movements.
+This proposed alliance was intended to bolster Charles X's position against liberal opposition at home and to counteract the influence of liberalism and revolutionary sentiments that were spreading across Europe, particularly following the Napoleonic Wars and the liberal movements that emerged in Germany, Spain, Italy, and Belgium.